microsoft/psi/CONTRIBUTING.md

 ### Coding Style

-Platform for Situated Intelligence is an organically grown codebase.
-The consistency of style reflects this.
-For the most part, the team follows these [coding conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) along with these [design guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/).
-Pull requests that reformat the code will not be accepted.
+For the most part, the Platform for Situated Intelligence codebase follows these [coding conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) along with these [design guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/).

-In case you would like to add a new project to the `Psi.sln` we require that the project is setup in a similar ways to the other projects to ensure a certain coding standard.
+In case you would like to add a new project to the `Psi.sln` we require that the project is setup in a similar ways to the other projects to ensure consistency.

 ### Build and Test